 There are lots of great activities to include in your preschool lesson plans for winter.
-Try some of these hands-on winter theme activities that are all about winter clothes!
+This set of free winter clothes theme preschool lesson plans is full of hands-on winter theme activities, perfect for teaching about the chilly winter season!

 Free Preschool Lesson Plans for Winter